junxit/us-congress-bills-115/bill.md

 - **(e)** *GAO study and report on State-Level integration between dual SNPs and Medicaid*
   - **(1)** *Study* The Comptroller General of the United States (in this paragraph referred to as the “Comptroller General”) shall conduct a study on State-level integration between specialized MA plans for special needs individuals described in subsection (b)(6)(B)(ii) of section 1859 of the Social Security Act (42 U.S.C.
 1395w–28) and the Medicaid program under title XIX of such Act (42 U.S.C.
 1396 et seq.).
 Such study shall include an analysis of the following:
-    - **(A)** The characteristics of States in which the State agency responsible for administering the State plan under such title XIX has a contract with such a specialized MA plan and that delivers long-term services and supports under the State plan under such title XIX through a managed care program, including the requirements under such State plan with respect to long-term services and supports.
+    - **(A)** The characteristics of States in which the State agency responsible for administering the State plan under such title XIX has a contract with such a specialized MA plan and that delivers long term services and supports under the State plan under such title XIX through a managed care program, including the requirements under such State plan with respect to long term services and supports.
     - **(B)** The types of such specialized MA plans, which may include the following:
       - **(i)** A plan described in section 1853(a)(1)(B)(iv)(II) of such Act (42 U.S.C.
 1395w–23(a)(1)(B)(iv)(II)).
       - **(ii)** A plan that meets the requirements described in subsection (f)(3)(D) of such section 1859.
       - **(iii)** A plan described in clause (ii) that also meets additional requirements established by the State.
     - **(C)** The characteristics of individuals enrolled in such specialized MA plans.
-    - **(D)** As practicable, the following with respect to State programs for the delivery of long-term services and supports under such title XIX through a managed care program:
+    - **(D)** As practicable, the following with respect to State programs for the delivery of long term services and supports under such title XIX through a managed care program:
       - **(i)** Which populations of individuals are eligible to receive such services and supports.
       - **(ii)** Whether all such services and supports are provided on a capitated basis or if any of such services and supports are carved out and provided through fee-for-service.
     - **(E)** As, practicable, how the availability and variation of integration arrangements of such specialized MA plans offered in States affects spending, service delivery options, access to community-based care, and utilization of care.
     - **(F)** Barriers and opportunities for making further progress on dual integration, as well as recommend legislation to expedite or refine pathways toward fully integrated care.
   - **(2)** *Report* Not later than 2 years after the date of the enactment of this Act, the Comptroller General shall submit to Congress a report containing the results of the study conducted under paragraph (1), together with recommendations for such legislation and administrative action as the Comptroller General determines appropriate.

-## § 2.
+## § 3.
 Expanding supplemental benefits to meet the needs of chronically ill medicare advantage enrollees

 - **(a)** *In general* Section 1852(a)(3) of the Social Security Act (42 U.S.C.
 1395w–22(a)(3)) is amended—
   - **(1)** in subparagraph (A), by striking “Each” and inserting “Subject to subparagraph (D), each”; and